Professional wrestling holds: Three-quarter facelock

 The wrestler stands in front of the opponent while both people are facing the same direction, with some space in between the two.
 Then, the wrestler moves slightly to the left while still positioned in front of the opponent.
 The wrestler then uses the near hand to reach back and grab the opponent from behind the head, thus pulling the opponent's head above the wrestler's shoulder.
 Sometimes the free arm is placed at the top of the opponent's head.
 The move is also referred to as a "European headlock", due to its prominence in European wrestling.
 The two-handed version sees the wrestler use both hands and is sometimes referred to as a "¾ chancery", "side head chancery" and, most often, a "cravate".
 This hold is a staple of European style wrestling and technical wrestling influenced by European wrestling.
 An inverted version of the cravate is used by Chris Hero as part of his "Hangman's Clutch" submissions in which the hand positioning is the same as a normal cravate but the facelock is connected around the face of the opponent, not from behind the opponent's head, thus pulling the opponent's head backwards rather than forwards, putting significant pressure on the neck by stretching it backwards and in other directions toward which the neck would not normally bend.
 This can also be a setup move for the 3/4 Facelock Jawbreaker, also known as the Stunner, made famous by Steve Austin.

 Headscissors

 Also referred to as a neckscissors, this hold sees a wrestler approach a supine opponent and sit next to them before turning onto their side towards the opponent and wrapping their legs around either side of the opponent's head, crossing the top leg after it has gone around the opponent's chin.
 The wrestler then tightens their grip to choke an opponent by compressing their throat.
-WWE wrestler Naomi has a crucifix variation calling it Feel the Glow.
+WWE wrestler Naomi has a crucifix variation calling it Feel the Glow (formerly called Starstruck during her run in Impact Wrestling as Trinity).

 Standing headscissors

 The wrestler tucks a bent-over opponent's head in between their legs or thighs.
 In professional wrestling this move is used to set up powerbombs or piledrivers.
+A couple of variants are often to be seen.

+In the first, having the opponent's head tuck between the attacker's knees, the latter leaps up and releases the hold while landing, causing a whiplash on the opponent's neck.
+Wrestlers as André the Giant or Junkyard Dog were famed for its using.

+In the second one and holding the opponent in the same position, the attacker twists the legs from the hip in a "Neck crank" variant.
+Popularized by Curt Hennig.